GMT watches – Enoksen Watch Company

 In summary

 So which one should you choose?
 It is really a matter of your budget.
-If you have less than £3,000 to spend, and you want an automatic GMT watch, the decision has already been made for you.
+If you have less than £3,000 to spend, and you want an automatic GMT watch with a Swiss movement, the decision has already been made for you.
 Visually there is no difference - you cannot spot one from the other, and the ability to track three time zones, one way or another, is available with both types of movement.
 In a perfect world you would pick a Traveller’s GMT, but the difference is insignificant, and there is a perfectly good work-around available if you find yourself travelling a lot with a Caller GMT based watch.

 Enoksen and GMT